hicham-labeni/jane-street-timeseries-research/README.md

-# Jane Street Cross-Sectional Alpha Signal Research
+# Jane Street Financial Forecasting Research

-This project started as a predictive modeling task based on the Jane Street real-time forecasting competition and was progressively extended into a research-oriented cross-sectional signal evaluation framework.

-The objective was initially to predict `responder_6` using machine-learning models under strict forward-looking validation, then evaluate whether the resulting predictions formed statistically meaningful cross-sectional ranking signals.

-The workflow includes predictive modeling, robustness diagnostics, Rank IC analysis, signal decay evaluation, turnover analysis, and simplified market-neutral ranking diagnostics on anonymized financial market data.
+This project investigates short-horizon financial prediction using machine learning and strict forward-looking validation on the Jane Street Real-Time Market Data Kaggle dataset.

+The objective is to predict `responder_6` from anonymized market features while emphasizing robust validation design, leakage-aware modeling, and out-of-sample evaluation stability.

 ---

 # Project Overview

-The project initially started as a predictive modeling task aligned with the Jane Street forecasting competition objective: predicting `responder_6` from anonymized market features.

-It was progressively extended into a research-oriented signal evaluation framework designed to analyze whether model predictions exhibit stable cross-sectional ranking structure across time.
+This project was developed as a research-oriented financial machine learning workflow focused on predictive modeling under non-stationary time-series conditions.

 The workflow focuses on:

 * strict forward-looking validation
 * leakage-aware feature engineering
-* weighted financial metrics
+* weighted financial evaluation metrics
 * LightGBM baseline modeling
 * robustness diagnostics
-* cross-sectional ranking evaluation
+* temporal stability analysis
+* lag-feature experimentation
-* signal persistence analysis
+* out-of-sample validation analysis
-* simplified market-neutral ranking diagnostics

-The project emphasizes methodological signal evaluation techniques commonly used in quantitative research, including Rank IC analysis, signal decay evaluation, turnover diagnostics, and portfolio-level ranking analysis.
+The main goal of the project is not to maximize leaderboard performance, but to study how methodological decisions affect predictive robustness in noisy financial datasets.

 ---